 General Provisions.
 The design requirements of this section are intended to limit the use of plastic piping primarily to mains and service lines in typical polyvinyl chloride (PVC) distribution systems2 operating at a pressure of 100 psig (690 kPa) or less, polyethylene (PE) distribution systems operating at a pressure of 125 psig (860 kPa) or less, and polyamide-11 (PA-11) distribution systems operating at pressures up to the design pressure of the material as determined by the formulas in para.
 841.2.1.
-For other applications in Class 1 or 2 Locations, plastic piping may be used within the limitations prescribed in this Code.
+For other applications in Class 1 or Class 2 Locations, plastic piping may be used within the limitations prescribed in this Code.
+For multilayered reinforced thermoplastic piping systems (MRTPS), refer to para.
+842.5.
 Plastic piping shall meet the requirements of a specification listed in Mandatory Appendix A.